Backlash after CBS pulls 60 Minutes report on Salvadoran mega-prison

-Backlash after CBS pulls 60 Minutes report on Salvador’s CECOT prison
+Backlash after CBS pulls 60 Minutes report on El Salvador’s CECOT prison

 The correspondent behind the story says it was postponed for political reasons, while network says it needs more work.